 - Audio: This is obviously an audio format of training information, often through a podcast.
 Employees can even train while completing other tasks by listening via earbuds.

 - Images: Diagrams, infographics, and photos all work to keep employees’ attention by visually showing them step-by-step instructions on various tasks.

 No training program will be effective if it’s not easy for your employees to participate in or complete.
 Ideally, instead of a one time, come one come all, approach, your employee training program will be accessible in a central location at your business, allowing employees to access training on their own schedule, when they have time, not during perhaps the busiest part of their day.

 5.)
 Provide Some Form of Professional Development

 Another aspect of a successful employee training program is an aspect of professional development.
 Many, if not most of, your employees likely want to advance their career.
 They want to learn new skills, to allow them to move up the ladder, take on more responsibility, which will perhaps move them towards a pay raise or a higher title.
-Employees will be much more willing to learn new tasks, methods or skills, if they know it could lead to some sort of career advancement.
+Employees will be much more willing to learn new tasks, methods, or skills if they know it could lead to some sort of career advancement.

 6.)
 Have Leadership Support

-No employee educational program will work if they don’t feel the higher ups are buying into the program.
+No employee educational program will work if they don’t feel the higher-ups are buying into the program.
 The leadership in your company needs to provide accountability and outline expectations as well as be willing to participate in some manner.
 Even the leadership in your business should understand how an employee program will eventually impact the bottom line of the company and improve each and every employee’s career.
 Therefore, everyone needs to buy into any educational program you have.
 If new employees don’t feel existing employees care about the training program, they won’t either.
-The engagement and excitement about any employee training or advancement program needs to come from the top down.
+The engagement and excitement about any employee training or advancement program need to come from the top down.